pkanGitHub/auto-sql-checker/README.md

 # Auto SQL Checkers (In development)

 This Checker program is intend to use for IT 3380.
 As a PLA, it is sometimes really time consuming while having to check 30+ students with at least 10+ queries each.
-This program is design to make grading easier for myself by having the program auto execute the results from assignment files.
+This program is design to make grading easier for myself by having the program auto execute and get the results from assignment files.

 **GOAL:** the final version is aiming to compare the results and auto grade.